jasonltr/eks-blue-green/README.md

 So this is the main concept of this lab, to set up the cluster such that dev can switch production environment images to new images with virtually 0 downtime
 Now we will try changing green service to blue container

-I run the service-green.yaml but pass in
+I run the service-green.yaml but pass in $REPOSITORY_URI:1.0.0 and LABEL_VERSION=1-0-0
 ```
 jason@DEV-52WP6M3:~/Documents/eks-blue-green/k8s$ export DOCKER_IMAGE=$REPOSITORY_URI:1.0.0
 jason@DEV-52WP6M3:~/Documents/eks-blue-green/k8s$ export LABEL_VERSION=1-0-0